Skip to main content

 To register for any of our opportunities, please complete our Resident Engagement contact form.

-Help improve the way we manage complaints.
-You'll work closely with staff over 8-weeks to solve challenges, and gain valuable skills and experience.
+Help improve the way we manage lifts in your buildings.
+You'll work closely with staff over 8-weeks and gain valuable skills and experience.

 Find out more and sign-up